dap-ps/discover/README.md

 2. [Yarn](https://yarnpkg.com/).
 3. [mongodb](https://www.mongodb.com/).

 On Linux, setting up `mongodb` is as easy as `sudo apt install -y mongodb`, which will also start it automatically.
 You can stop/restart your local DB any time with `sudo systemctl stop mongodb`, or get its status with `sudo systemctl status mongodb`.
+I recommend using the simple [robo3t](https://robomongo.org/download) to view and edit your DB easily (you'll need to set DApps to `APPROVED` to see `Edit` and `Withdraw` options and to see them appear in Categories etc.)

 #### 4 Quick Steps